A sustainable workspace

 The new building will also include a library resource center to support the ongoing research of the Ford family history.
 In addition, the building will house meeting rooms and a special “social wing” with direct access to a terrace for indoor/outdoor meetings, gatherings, lectures and more.

-This building is designed to LEED platinum standards, with features such as geothermal heating and cooling.
-It will be a net positive building and off-set the energy use in the Visitor Center.
+This building was designed to achieve Net-Zero to Net-Positive energy standards, with features such as geothermal heating and cooling.
+Any excess energy created by the Administration Building will help offset energy usage in the Visitor Center.

 Like the new Visitor Center, the Administration Building will aesthetically reflect the Cotswold style of the historic buildings, incorporating a slate roof, limestone exterior, copper gutters and other features inspired by the principles of the residential Cotswold architectural style.